Stanford-BioE80/Stanford-BioE80.github.io/_docs/w1ps.md

 (Additional resources: Bionumbers is an excellent source for biological numbers [link](https://bionumbers.hms.harvard.edu/search.aspx) .
 “Cell Biology by the Numbers” is a great book on estimation problems in biology You can get a free copy of the draft version [here](http://book.bionumbers.org/)

+*Escherichia coli* is well-studied bacteria considered to be representative of how bacterial systems work generally (i.e., a ‘model’ organism). *E. coli* is also easy to grow in the lab and divides rapidly (about 20 mins) .
+As a result, *E. coli* is frequently used in bioengineering.

+3.a.
+First, estimate the volume of an E. coli cell by approximating the cell as a rectangular box 2 um x 1 um x 1 um.
+Next, estimate the cell volume by approximating the cell as a spherocylinder, as shown in Figure 1.
+How different are these two approximations?
+Go to the following [page](https://bionumbers.hms.harvard.edu/bionumber.aspx?&id=100004&ver=20).
+How does your estimation compare with the measured values?
+(Optional practice: convert the volume to Liters instead of m^3)

+** figure-1 goes here**

+**For the rest of this problem, use your first estimate using a rectangular approximation.**

+3.b.
+The mean diameter of a typical protein protein (assume a sphere shape) is roughly 4 nm.
+What is the upper bound on how many proteins could fit inside an *E. coli* cell?

+3.c.
+The mean volume of a DNA base pair is 10^-27 m^3.
+What is the upper bound on how many DNA base pairs could fit inside an *E. coli* cell?

+3.d.
+Take a look at the estimated/measured numbers of proteins and DNA in an E. coli cell from figure-6.a of the following [link](http://book.bionumbers.org/the-geography-of-the-cell/).
+What is the ratio of the upper bound numbers to the estimated numbers? (present your results in a table) Are you surprised by these (the upper bound vs actual) numbers?
+Why or why not?

 ## (Q4) What's Unique About Living Matter?
 (10 pts)